-Abstracting from Alternative 1 (Status Quo), which is the status quo, all alternatives would virtually render the red snapper fishery a bycatch fishery for the recreational sector.
 Alternatives 2-6 would provide for some positive ACL level for red snapper while Alternative 7 would set the ACL to zero for directed landings.
 Whether or not some benefits can be derived from the positive ACLs depends on the actual management measures implemented.
-Given the management measures specified in the next section where basically the harvest, retention, and possession of red snapper would be prohibited or the structure of fishing activities severely curtailed, the recreational sector of the red snapper fishery would not derive any economic benefit from any of the positive ACLs (Alternatives 2-6) or from the zero ACL (Alternative 7) during the rebuilding period.
+Given the management measures specified in the next section where basically the harvest, retention, and possession of red snapper would be prohibited or the structure of fishing activities severely curtailed, the recreational sector of the red snapper fishery would derive only minimal economic benefit from any of the positive ACLs (Alternatives 2-6) or from the zero ACL (Alternative 7) during the rebuilding period.
 Some positive benefits from the positive ACLs would occur only if less restrictive management measures are implemented during the rebuilding period.
-Naturally, benefits would accrue once the stock is rebuilt and management measures are changed to effectively allow directed harvests.
+Naturally, benefits would accrue once the stock is rebuilt and management measures are changed to effectively allow directed harvests at levels expected to be higher than current ones.

-If the same management measures are maintained throughout the rebuilding period until B{msv} is reached, the various rebuilding strategies would carry the same economic costs.
-In that case, the alternatives may be compared on the basis of expected economic benefits over time, and economic benefits would be mainly determined by the probability of achieving the B{msv} target.
+If the same management measures are maintained throughout the rebuilding period until B{msy} is reached, the various rebuilding strategies would carry the same economic costs.
+In that case, the alternatives may be compared on the basis of expected economic benefits over time, and economic benefits would be mainly determined by the probability of achieving the SSB{msy} target.
 In this case, the alternatives may be ranked in the following descending order: Alternative 5, Alternative 4, Alternative 3, and Alternatives 6 and 2.
 The various sub-alternatives under Alternative 7 may be ranked in a similar manner.
 Although the various ACLs are calculated on the assumption of very high recruitment, different recruitment levels may affect the probability of successfully achieving the target but not necessarily the relative ranking of alternatives.
 One major factor that can change the ranking of alternatives pertains to the possibility of changing management regulations during the rebuilding period.
 For example, if an ACL is exceeded, additional stringent measures may be implemented to constrain red snapper removal to the chosen ACL.
 This could materially change the costs of regulations during the rebuilding period.
 Although this could happen with lower ACLs, there is a possibility this could happen as well with higher ACLs.
 This possible difference in costs among the various alternatives when management measures are changed cannot be evaluated, so the possible change in the ranking of alternatives cannot be determined.